Winding Creek Kids

 Staff should not play/display things that are suggestive or controversial in nature in a Christian

+environment.
 For example, t-shirts which promote secular groups should be left at home and music played

 in the cabin should point kids to Jesus.